fsprojects/FSharp.TypeProviders.SDK/README.md

 That is, an explicit `.nuspec` file will be needed with an explicit `<references>` node (so that only the TPRTC gets added as a reference), see [this example](https://github.com/baronfel/FSharp.Data/blob/e0f133e6e79b4a41365776da51332227dccff9ab/nuget/FSharp.Data.nuspec).

+### FAQ

+#### How do I debug execution of a type provider when using .NET Framework tools on Windows?

+1. Capture output of `msbuild -v:n` in `args.txt` and trim out the rubbish leaving just the command line arguments to the F# compiler, usually starting with `-o:...`

+2. Run an explicit invocation of the compiler using this, checking that your failures still happen

+       fsc.exe @args.txt

+   Then debug that invocation using

+       devenv /debugexe fsc.exe @args.txt

+   If your failures only happen in the IDE then use `devenv /debugexe devenv.exe MyProj.fsproj`, set debug type to  ".NET Framework 4.0" and launch F5.
+Likewise if your failures only happen in F# Interactive then use `devenv /debugexe fsi.exe MyProj.fsproj`.

+   Set first-catch exception handling (Ctrl-Alt-E, select all CLR exceptions) and set Just My Code off

+#### How do I debug execution of a type provider when using .NET Core tools on Windows?

+One approach:

+1. Capture output of `dotnet build -v:n` in `args.txt` and trim out the rubbish leaving just the command line arguments to the F# compiler, usually starting with `-o:...`

+2. Run an explicit invocation of the compiler using:

+       "c:\Program Files\dotnet\dotnet.exe" "C:\Program Files\dotnet\sdk\2.1.401\FSharp\fsc.exe" @args.txt

+   Then debug that invocation using

+       devenv /debugexe "c:\Program Files\dotnet\dotnet.exe" "C:\Program Files\dotnet\sdk\2.1.401\FSharp\fsc.exe" @args.txt

+   Be careful to make sure Visual Studio debugging type is set to ".NET Core" (right click properties on dotnet and set debug type)

+   Set first-catch exception handling (Ctrl-Alt-E, select all CLR exceptions) and set Just My Code off.

 ### Some Type Provider terminology